girder/girder_worker/docs/developer-docs.rst

         python setup.py sdist upload

 .. note :: The first time you create a release, you will need to register to PyPI
     before you can run the upload step.
-To do so, simply run ``python setup.py sdist regsiter``.
+To do so, simply run ``python setup.py sdist register``.